Tailbone Injury During Birth: Who Is at Risk?

 • Use of forceps or vacuum extractors

-Additionally, if a woman has broken her tailbone in the past, she has a greater risk of another tailbone injury during birth or other serious birth injuries.
+Additionally, if a woman has broken her tailbone in the past, she has a greater risk of another tailbone injury during birth.
+Inform your delivery team about any previous tailbone pain or injury before labor to minimize risk.

 Most women who experience tailbone injury during birth hear a crack or a popping sound during childbirth.
 If the tailbone is injured, there is usually tenderness and pain that feels worse when seated.